Tesla's Musk says Model 3 passed regulatory requirements for production

-July 2 Tesla Inc's high-volume Model 3 sedan passed all regulatory requirements for production two weeks ahead of schedule, Chief Executive Elon Musk tweeted on Sunday night.
+July 2 (Reuters) - Tesla Inc's high-volume Model 3 sedan passed all regulatory requirements for production two weeks ahead of schedule, Chief Executive Elon Musk tweeted on Sunday night.

 Musk said in May that Tesla was on track to begin production of the $35,000 Model 3 in July.